Steps of the eviction process in Iowa:

 As the next step in the eviction process, Iowa landlords must file a complaint in the appropriate court.
 In the state of Iowa, this costs around $95 in filing fees.
 Some counties such as Linn County or Scott County provide information on how evictions work specifically in that county.

-Step 3: Court Serves Tenant with Summons & Complaint
+Step 3: Court Serves Tenant with Summons and Complaint

-The summons and complaint must be served on the tenant by an individual who isn’t part of the eviction at least three days prior to the eviction hearing, through one of the following methods:
+The summons and complaint must be served on the tenant by an individual who isn’t part of the eviction at least 3 days prior to the eviction hearing, through one of the following methods:

-- Giving a copy to the tenant in person.
+- Giving a copy to the tenant in person

-- Leaving a copy with anyone over the age of 18 at the rental unit.
+- Leaving a copy with anyone over the age of 18 at the rental unit

-- Leaving a copy with the owner/proprietor of the rental unit.
+- Leaving a copy with the owner/proprietor of the rental unit

-- Leaving a copy with the tenant’s family member.
+- Leaving a copy with the tenant’s family member

-- Posting a copy in a conspicuous place on the rental unit AND mailing a copy via both first class and certified mail.
+- Posting a copy in a conspicuous place on the rental unit AND mailing a copy via both first class and certified mail

-Step 4: Court Holds Hearing & Issues Judgment
+Step 4: Court Holds Hearing and Issues Judgment

 The eviction hearing must be held 8 days after the complaint is filed with the court, except if the landlord requests for a later hearing date and the hearing date shall be no more than 15 days from the date of filing.